idaholab/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 * `\citep{gaston2015physics}`: \citep{gaston2015physics}

-The bibliography style may be set within a page using the latex command `\bibliographystyle{unsrt}`.
+The bibliography style may be set within a page using the latex command `\bibliographystyle`.
 Three styles are currently available: 'unsrt', 'plain', 'alpha', and 'unsrtalpha'.

 The references are displayed by using the latex `\bibliography{docs/moose.bib}` command.
 This command accepts a comma separated list of bibtex files (*.bib) to use to build citations and references.
 The files specified in this list must be given as a relative path to the root directory (e.g., `~/projects/moose`) of the repository.

 \bibliographystyle{unsrt}
-\bibliography{docs/bib/moose.bib}
+\bibliography{bib/moose.bib}